joshbeckman/gatrack.js/readme.md

 ## Is it any good?

 You betcha.
-Check out the [provided index.html](https://github.com/jbckmn/gatrack.js/blob/master/index.html) or [demo](http://gatrack.andjosh.com) for working examples.
+Check out the [provided index.html](https://github.com/jbckmn/gatrack.js/blob/master/index.html) demo for working examples.

 ## Way-cool: